authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 Installation
 ============
-If you are still using AuthZForce 4.2.0 and want to upgrade, please proceed with the `Minimal setup`_ below, to install the new version; then the `Upgrade`_ section that follows, to transfer data from the old version.
+If you are still using a R4 version (4.2.x, 4.3.x or 4.4.x) of AuthZForce and wish to upgrade, please proceed with the `Minimal setup`_ below, to install the new version; then the `Upgrade`_ section that follows, to transfer data from the old version.

 Minimal setup
 -------------